Well-built scaffolding systems allow your employees to safely work at height, which is vital for many types of projects and operations.

-Although 10 feet is OSHA requirement, Scaffolding Solutions follows industry best practices and provides guard rails after a height of 6 feet or more..
+Although 10 feet is an OSHA requirement, Scaffolding Solutions follows industry best practices and provides guard rails after a height of 6 feet or more.

 To further minimize the risk of injury, scaffolds themselves should be properly constructed.
 Loose or unstable planks, haphazard scaffold construction, and improper materials can all lead to devastating accidents.

 Loose or weak planks can shift or break, causing a fall.
 If a scaffold’s structure isn’t sound, it could collapse, dumping tons of materials, equipment, and personnel to the ground and injuring anyone working in the area.
 Workers can also get electrocuted if you build the scaffold next to a power line.

 Take your time building scaffolds, and make sure you use the right materials.
 Don’t mix and match components from different manufacturers or systems—doing so can lead to an unstable structure.
 After it’s all put together, inspect it to make sure all planks, beams, fasteners, and so forth are properly put together.

 Avoid constructing your scaffold near power lines—OSHA regulations require a minimum of 10’ clearance between the scaffold and any electrical hazards.
 If the distance winds up being less than 10’, you must shut off the electrical line and lock it out for the duration of the job.

 You should also consider the local weather conditions and use proactive safety measures to help ensure the scaffolding will be able to withstand large or constant gusts of wind.

 Over time, parts of a scaffold may become damaged, compromising the integrity of the entire structure.
 Planks may crack or deteriorate over time, parts may rust, and damage may result from the use of nearby equipment.